drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-07-youtube-subs2srs-Anki.md

 ---

-This is how I made more than 500 audio sentence cards for Anki from a Youtube video for my Spanish study--in only about two hours.
+This is how I made more than 500 audio sentence cards in Anki for my Spanish study from a Youtube video--in only about two hours.
 And much of that time was spent waiting for programs to run--I wasn't working the whole time.

 Each flashcard features a snapshot from the video on the front, and an audio recording of a sentence.
 On the back of the card is a transcription of the target sentence in Spanish, with the line before and the line after given for context.
 At the bottom are the same three lines translated into English.